eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle_app_runtime/kubernetes_runtime.md

 ---
-title: "Run runtime services in Kubernetes"
+title: "Kubernetes Runtime"
 date: 2022-05-09T13:43:25+05:30
+description: >
+  Learn how to run the _Vehicle App_ Runtime Services in Kubernetes.
 aliases:
-  - /docs/tutorials/run_runtime_services_kubernetes.md
-  - /docs/run_runtime_services_kubernetes.md
+  - /docs/tutorials/vehicle_app_runtime/kubernetes_runtime
 ---

-Besides [local execution](/docs/run_runtime_services_locally.md) of the vehicle runtime components, another way is to deploy them as containers in a Kubernetes control plane (like K3D).
+Besides [local execution](/docs/tutorials/vehicle_app_runtime/local_runtime) of the vehicle runtime components, another way is to deploy them as containers in a Kubernetes control plane (like K3D).
 To create a K3D instance, we provide Visual Studio Code _Tasks_, a feature of Visual Studio Code.
 Additional information on tasks can be found [here](https://code.visualstudio.com/docs/editor/tasks).

 **Quick Start:** Each step has a task that is defined in `/.vscode/tasks.json`: